 - How can I help you achieve this state?

-These questions allow the rep to explore their own potential and encourage them to take ownership of changes without fear of failure or punishment.
+These questions allow the seller to explore their own potential and encourage them to take ownership of changes without fear of failure or punishment.

 Create an Action Plan

-Next, work with your rep to create a plan of action.
-Write out the steps the rep will need to take to achieve their desired future state.
+Next, work with your seller to create a plan of action.
+Write out the steps the seller will need to take to achieve their desired future state.
 These include:

 - 1-3 immediate actions to facilitate change